 Thanks to the Great Resignation, the labor market is currently in a state of stiff competition.
 Organizations are looking to fill vacant positions and grow, but there are more open positions than job candidates.
-With employee turnover also at an all-time high, organizations need to find ways to keep their current employees.
+With employee turnover and quiet quitting also at an all-time high, organizations must find ways to keep their current employees active and engaged.

 Finding ways to improve employee retention and attract new talent is essential for organizations in a tight labor market.
 One way to do this is to improve your employee engagement, job satisfaction, and company culture.